 - You will be prescribed a narcotic pain medication with or without additional Tylenol, take as instructed and only as needed.
-Do not take additional Tylenol unless prescribed. - O Pain medication may cause constipation.
-You may take an over the counter stool softener (docusate, senna, Miralax, etc) to help prevent this problem. - O You should take these medicines with food or they may nauseate you. - o You may not drive or operate heavy equipment while on narcotics. - Pain medication is refilled on an individual basis and only during office hours. - If you have a nerve block, begin taking the pills as you feel your sensation returning to prevent a sudden onset of extreme pain (typically 6-12 hours after your surgery).
-Do not wait until the block completely wears off. - If you have a repair, do not take medications such as Advil, ibuprofen, Aleve, naproxen until 6 weeks after surgery - Resume all other home medications unless otherwise instructed.
+Do not take additional Tylenol unless prescribed. - o Pain medication may cause constipation.
+You may take an over the counter stool softener (docusate, senna, Miralax, etc) to help prevent this problem. - O You should take these medicines with food or they may nauseate you. - O You may not drive or operate heavy equipment while on narcotics. - Pain medication is refilled on an individual basis and only during office hours. - If you have a nerve block, begin taking the pills as you feel your sensation returning to prevent a sudden onset of extreme pain (typically 6-12 hours after your surgery).
+Do not wait until the block completely wears off. - Do NOT take medications such as Advil, ibuprofen, Aleve, naproxen until 6 weeks after surgery - Resume all other home medications unless otherwise instructed.